bluesky314/MLheuristics.github.io/_posts/2018-11-26-perceptrons.md

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/sigmoid.png?raw=true" >

 We use the sigmoid in place of our step function at the end as instead of just outputting a 0 or 1 it gives us a score for how favorable our desired event is.
 If we are a little favorable, then we may get 0.55 and very then 0.95.
-Another great property is the sigmoid is differentiable, this will be useful for backpropagation(2).
+Another great property is the sigmoid is differentiable, this will be useful for optimizing the network.

 If a class has a probability higher than 0.5 we pick that class.
-For our desired class :
+We pass in the network output $$z$$ into the sigmoid function and see what must it satisfy for class 1 to be selected(as opposed to class 0) :

 $$\frac{1}{1+e^{-z}} >0.5$$